 - Find a property from a registered developer who is participating in the Help to Buy Equity Loan scheme.

-- Speak to a mortgage broker to confirm mortgage options.
+- Speak to a mortgage broker to confirm your help to buy mortgage options.

 - Once you have decided on the property, complete a Reservation Form with the developer.

 - You will then need to complete a Property Information Form which you can get from the developer or the Help to Buy agent.
 This needs to be sent to the Help to Buy agent (some can be done online and others you can email the form).
 Your application will be assessed and checked that it meets the affordability criteria.
 If it does, you will then be issued with an Authority to Proceed (ATP) document.
 Please do not apply for a mortgage before receiving this document.
 The Authority to Proceed (ATP) document will also confirm your next steps and should be read with the Help to Buy Guide documents provided by the developer or The Help to Buy Agents in your area.

 - Submit the mortgage application and your broker will take your application through to Offer and then the solicitor will liaise with you and other parties to arrange completion.

 How much will I have to pay back

 Years 1-5: No fees & No Interest Charge